michalswi/getandfix/README.md

 Of course all files like ssh_keys, ssl_certs are only for tests purposes (remember to change them).

-All you have to do is copy main django_app/ to web/ directory.
+All you have to do is:
+  - copy main django_app/ to web/ directory
+  - create db/mysql/ directory

 After copied you don't have to change anything in web/django_app/ directory because all necessary files are going to be changed.